IvanGricev/cliproject/README.md

 >

-Module Design Rules
+** Module Design Rules

 Modules are Self-Contained: A module should manage its own state and persistence.
 It should never try to directly access another module.

+Use Core Services:

-Use Spectre.Console.Cli: All modules should use this library for internal command parsing.
-Do not use input.Split() logic.
+All modules must use Spectre.Console.Cli for internal command parsing.

-Handle Your Own Persistence: If your module needs to save data, save it to a file (e.g., in %APPDATA% or a local .json file).
-The Notes module is the reference for this.
+All modules must use the SpectreTypeRegistrar from CLI.Core for DI.

+All modules should use the JsonDataService from CLI.Core for data persistence.

 Do Not Handle exit: The main CLI.Shell is responsible for handling the exit and module_exit commands.
 Your module's ShowHelp() text should not include these commands.